open-telemetry/opentelemetry-specification/specification/api-tracing.md

 A `Span` MUST have the ability to set attributes associated with it.

 An `Attribute` is defined by the following properties:
-- (Required) The attribute key, which must be a string.
+- (REQUIRED) The attribute key, which MUST be a string.
-- (Required) The attribute value, which must be either a string, a boolean value, or a numeric type.
+- (REQUIRED) The attribute value, which MUST be either a string, a boolean value, or a numeric type.

 The Span interface MUST provide:
 - An API to set a single `Attribute` where the attribute properties are passed as arguments.
 This MAY be called `SetAttribute`.
-To avoid extra allocations some implementations may offer a separate API for each of the possible value types.
+To avoid extra allocations some implementations MAY offer a separate API for each of the possible value types.

 Attributes SHOULD preserve the order in which they're set.
 Setting an attribute with the same key as an existing attribute SHOULD overwrite the existing